chentianran/chentianran.github.io/teaching/linalg/notes/rank.markdown

 Computing matrix rank from RREF {#computing-matrix-rank-from-rref}
 -------------------------------

-Since column/row rank of a matrix is defined in terms of linear independence, it is not at all surprising that rank can be extracted easily from RREF.
+Since column/row rank of a matrix is defined in terms of linear independence, it is therefore not at all surprising that rank can be extracted easily from RREF (reduced row echelon forms).

 Given a matrix $A$, the rank of $A$ equals the number of leading 1's in its RREF.